 $1275 ($1075 for U-M SSW MSW & PhD students and U-M SSW field instructors)

 In this module, participants will build upon their knowledge of integrated care implementation in adult healthcare settings.
-Topics will include the Wagner Chronic Care Model; collaborative care; stepped care; care coordination; and billing in integrated health environments.
-Participants will learn the "care coordination standard" for integrated primary care and discover new roles in primary care for the behavioral health consultant.
+Topics will include the Chronic Care Model; collaborative care; stepped care; care coordination; and financing integrated health environments.
+Participants will learn the care coordination standard for integrated primary care and discover new roles in primary care for the behavioral health consultant.

 Initial and follow-up assessments play a critical role in effective integrated care.
-This course addresses free-form interviews such as biopsychosocial-spiritual assessment, structured screening tools such as the PHQ-9 and the AUDIT-C, and mixed assessment and intervention models such as SBIRT.
+This course addresses free-form interviews such as biopsychosocial-spiritual assessment, structured screening tools, and mixed assessment and intervention models such as SBIRT.
 The strengths, weaknesses, benefits, and limitations of common assessment tools in integrated health environments are reviewed.